dal95/movie-review-admin-dashboard/README.md

 # Movie review admin app
+This repo is a teaching materials for Glints Academy Office hour.

-Is an admin interface built with react js and using the data based on the API that we created https://notflixtv.herokuapp.com.
+Built with react js and using the data based on the API that we created https://notflixtv.herokuapp.com.

 ## Getting Started